saguileran/Simulation-Protocol/readme.md

 time sudo ./a.out
 ```

 To plot with gnuplot the second line changes to **time sudo ./a.out | gnuplot**, this line sends the output data the a.out file to gnupot an plot it, remember uncomment the lines of Gnuplot in the c++ file.
+The correct file is [D2Q5-example-Gnuplot.cpp](https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/D2Q5-Gnuplot/D2Q5-example-Gnuplot.cpp).

 To use OpenCL use the example in [D2Q5-OpenCL](https://github.com/saguileran/Acoustics-Instruments/Simulation/Scripts/D2Q5-OpenCL) folder of Scripts, remember that freeglut is necessary.
 Now the Linux commands are